Nav-2d/Capstone/README.md

 ## Frontend

-The front uses React & Redux
+The front uses React & Redux.
+For styling, we are using [TailwindCSS](https://tailwindcss.com/docs/)